daveaugustus/vlock/README.md

 # VLock - Voltage C Library Wrapper for Go

-A CGO-based wrapper that provides a clean, developer-friendly Go interface for the Fiserv Voltage C (Protector) library, enabling Format-Preserving Encryption (FPE) and tokenization in Go services.
+A CGO-based wrapper that provides a clean, developer-friendly Go interface for the Voltage C (Protector) library, enabling Format-Preserving Encryption (FPE) and tokenization in Go services.

 ## Overview

-VLock simplifies the integration of Fiserv Voltage's C-based SDK into Go applications by providing a clean wrapper that eliminates the need for developers to work directly with C code.
+VLock simplifies the integration of Voltage's C-based SDK into Go applications by providing a clean wrapper that eliminates the need for developers to work directly with C code.
 This wrapper provides one-time standardized integration for all Go services, reducing onboarding time and preventing repeated C-level integration work across teams.

 ## Features